jcatw/hackscience.github.io/_posts/2014-04-13-the-singularity-cometh.md

 reason about what might happen if it cast off the shackles of its oppressors and eliminated the weekend.
 Even if it could figure out what it *is*, which is a stretch, there is no way in hell it can figure out what it *could be*.
 The weekend is safe.
-QED.